-1.1 Magnetization process in the SST 5 1.2 Transient signals collected from the SST measurement 5 1.3 Quadratic elements discretization 7 1.4 Mid-anhysteretic curve at 1T induction level for a reference sample with different frequencies 8 1.5 Mid-anhysteretic curve fitting using Eq.
-1.12 for 1 T and 1.5 T induction 9 1.6 Dynamic property as function of the induction level and the frequency for the reference sample (GO Material).
-10 1.7 Dynamic property as function of the induction level and the frequency for the reference sample (NGO Material).
-10 1.8 Hysteresis cycles comparison between identified model and measurements 10 1.9 Effect of μ_r on the flux density distribution with respect to the applied magnetic 1 1 0 11 1.10 Deffect of Λ on the flux density distribution with respect the applied magnetic field.
-12 1.11 Leffect of μ_r on the flux density distribution in the cross section 12 1.12 12 2.1 Uniform distribution of Maxwell forces (arrows) on the upper and the lower sur- faces of the magnetic sample with a symmetry around the mid-axis.
-14 2.2 A simple representation of the magneto-mechanical conditions applied on the magnetic sheet inserted in the SST 15 2.3 A representation of the magnetic efforts generated in the sheet 15 2.4 Acceleration's transient response at the resonance frequency 18 2.5 Fast Fourier Transform (FFT) of the measured acceleration at the resonance fre- quency 18 2.6 Schematic representation of the longitudinal deformation due to the magnetiza- tion process in the SST for a fixed-clamped sheet.
-20
+1.1 Magnetization process in the SST 5 1.2 Transient signals collected from the SST measurement 5 Quadratic elements discretization 1.4 Mid-anhysteretic curve at 1T induction level for a reference sample with different frequencies 8 1.5 Mid-anhysteretic curve fitting using Eq.
+1.12 for 1 T and 1.5 T induction Dynamic property as function of the induction level and the frequency for the reference sample (GO Material) 10 1.7 · reference sample (NGO Material) 10 1.8 Hysteresis cycles comparison between identified model and measurements Effect of $\mu_r$ on the flux density distribution with respect to the applied magnetic field.
+11 1.10 Definition $\Lambda$ on the flux density distribution with respect the applied magnetic field.
+1 Effect of $\mu_r$ on the flux density distribution in the cross section 2 Effect of $\Lambda$ on the flux density distribution in the cross section 2.1 Uniform distribution of Maxwell forces (arrows) on the upper and the lower sur- faces of the magnetic sample with a symmetry around the mid-axis 14 2.2 A simple representation of the magneto-mechanical conditions applied on the magnetic sheet inserted in the SST 15 2.3 A representation of the magnetic efforts generated in the sheet 15 Acceleration's transient response at the resonance frequency Fast Fourier Transform (FFT) of the measured acceleration at the resonance fre- quency 18 2.6 Schematic representation of the longitudinal deformation due to the magnetiza- tion process in the SST for a fixed-clamped sheet 20